umautobots/GTAVisionExport/native/README.md

 3. Extract ScriptHookV archive and drop the files in 'bin' into your GTAV exe folder.
 4. Run cmake (cmake-gui) from your Windows start menu.
 5. Hit 'Browse Source' and select your GTAVisionExport/native folder.
+6. Hit 'Browse Build', create GTAVisionExport/native/build folder and select it.
-6. Hit 'configure' (first time around it will fail but dont worry).
+7. Hit 'configure' (first time around it will fail but dont worry).
-7. Choose project generator 'Visual Studio 15 2017 Win64' and keep the option 'use default native compilers'
+8. Choose project generator 'Visual Studio 15 2017 Win64' and keep the option 'use default native compilers'
-8. After the fail dialog, modify the EIGEN3_INCLUDE_DIR to point to your Eigen3 folder.
+9. After the fail dialog, modify the EIGEN3_INCLUDE_DIR to point to your Eigen3 folder.
-9. Run 'configure' followed by 'generate'.
+10. Run 'configure' followed by 'generate'.
-10. cmake should now have generated the Visual Studio solution into GTAVisionExport/build.
+11. cmake should now have generated the Visual Studio solution into GTAVisionExport/build.
-11. Open 'GTANativePlugin.sln' in Visual Studio.
+12. Open 'GTANativePlugin.sln' in Visual Studio.
-12. Select 'release' from the 'Solution Configurations' drop down.
+13. Select 'release' from the 'Solution Configurations' drop down.
-13. Edit GTAVisionNative project properties/configuration properties/c/c++/additional include dirs in VS to add the GTAVisionExport/src folder (this allows VS to find MinHook.h)
+14. Edit GTAVisionNative project properties/configuration properties/c/c++/additional include dirs in VS to add the GTAVisionExport/native/src folder (this allows VS to find MinHook.h)
-14. Edit GTAVisionNative project properties/configuration properties/linker/input/additional dependencies to add :
+15. Edit GTAVisionNative project properties/configuration properties/linker/input/additional dependencies to add :
 `"..\..\deps\libMinHook.x64.lib"`
-15. Press F6 to build the solution. it should now succeed and the products should be in 'GTAVisionExport\native\build\src\Release'
+16. Press F6 to build the solution. it should now succeed and the products should be in 'GTAVisionExport\native\build\src\Release'
-16. Copy GTAVisionNative.asi & GTAVisionNative.lib to your GTAV exe folder.
+17. Copy GTAVisionNative.asi & GTAVisionNative.lib to your GTAV exe folder.
-17. Run GTAV.
+18. Run GTAV.
-18. Get to a place where you want to grab frames and press 'l' (lowercase 'L') to grab a frame.
+19. Get to a place where you want to grab frames and press 'l' (lowercase 'L') to grab a frame.
 GTAVisionExport should now create color.raw, stencil.raw and depth.raw files in your GTAV exe folder.

 HTH